bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 or reboot the status LED should start blinking red.

 The next thing to do is to modify the /etc/fstab file which governs what filesystems are mounted on boot.
-The Debian installer makes use of UUIDs to specify partitions but this is not helpful in our case.
+In the original fstab file, the Debian installer makes use of UUIDs to specify partitions but this is not helpful in our case.
 We need to specify partiton names instead.

     cat << EOF > /etc/fstab
     # /etc/fstab: static file system information.